 Our platform not only uncovers hidden firmware vulnerabilities but also empowers manufacturers with the ability to proactively mitigate IoT risk.
 At Finite State, we believe that cybersecurity should ultimately be viewed through the lens of risk management, and that increased transparency into these devices is critical to achieving better security for everyone.

-IoT devices are complex systems that can contain more complex vulnerabilities than traditional AppSec approaches can mitigate.
-See below for some examples.
+IoT devices can contain more complex vulnerabilities than traditional security approaches can mitigate, such as:

 Weak and exposed cryptographic keys cause insecure data at rest and in transit.

 Even the most secure services can be vulnerable if configured improperly.
 We ensure you're using secure configurations.